 Our project is in progress.
 Does it need to be finished before we apply?

 No. We accept entries from finite and ongoing initiatives.
-However, consider holding off on submitting entries exclusively about programs that haven’t aired, events that have not yet happened, series that haven’t been published, or projects that have not launched, since you will not be able to share your story of impact.
+However, we suggest you hold off on submitting entries exclusively about programs that haven’t aired, events that have not yet happened, series that haven’t been published, or projects that have not launched, since you will not be able to share your story of impact.
 Your chances are best if your entry explains and documents what your project has already accomplished instead of what your initiative intends to do after the contest deadline.
 If you have something exciting coming up, let Current know so we can consider covering it!
 And if it’s a success, submit it to LTW next year.
 Send story pitches to firstname.lastname@example.org.

 Are locally produced initiatives for a national audience eligible?